MischiefBytes/Hacking-Notes/Wireshark/Location and Map in Wireshark.md

-IP that have location enable or public
+IP that have location enable or are public

 ## Setup
 * maxmind.com